Barry R. Eichen

 In a recent trial against the City Of Newark, Mr. Eichen was able to obtain a verdict in the amount of three million dollars.
 The case involved the failure of the City of Newark to repair a pothole that was approximately three feet wide and four feet long.
 The jury had determined that this was a dangerous condition that the city knew or should have known existed for approximately one year, although there were complaints that the city had neglected to repair said dangerous conditions for a period of one year.
-While this matter was reversed due to a procedural technicality, Mr. Eichen looks forward to a retrial.
+While this matter was reversed due to a procedural technicality, the case was settled prior to a retrial.
 That same year, he served as lead counsel in a consumer fraud class action against OSRAM Sylvania, Inc. He secured a $30 million settlement on behalf of his clients.

 Mr. Eichen was featured in a televised forum “A Jersey Matters Town Hall: The Heroin Crisis,” This one-of-a-kind statewide town hall took place at Monmouth University on March 16th, 2017.
 WJLP-TV (Me-TV) in association with the Asbury Park Press sponsored the program to discuss the real problem of heroin and opiate addictions and deaths in New Jersey.
 Click here to watch the program.
 View segments from the Town Hall forum here.

 In 2017, Mr. Eichen was featured on the cover of Best Lawyers magazine.
 Read the article featuring Mr. Eichen: Article.

 Barry Eichen grew up in the middle class neighborhood of South Edison.
 His father was a Navy veteran and the manager at an auto parts store, and his mother worked part-time while raising five children.
 After graduating from Edison High School, Mr. Eichen worked at night while attending college to help pay for his education.
 After graduating from law school, Mr. Eichen opened his own law practice in 1987.